salichalak/MOVEit-Automated-Tests/README.md

-# Automated tests for MOVEit product of Progress Software [source](https://www.ipswitch.com/moveit)
+# Automated tests for MOVEit

 Based on Java and built on top of:
 - Selenium WebDriver